 It was, in fact, the Indigenous people of Canada with whom my parents felt a special kinship.
 Ironically though, we didn’t know a single Indigenous person at the time.
 Everything that my parents learned about them came from CBC and NFB documentaries via our grainy, black-and-white television.

 Interestingly, we had the name Indian in common.
 But it wasn’t this common name that lead way to my parents’ affinity to them, it was their traditional way of life.
 You see, my parents had grown up in a circular economy of rural India.
-And as with the Indigenous people’s traditional way of life (and unlike our new city life here), everything they needed came from nature and everything they did was in harmony with nature.
-Although it was easy to adapt to the conveniences modern city life offered, surely the differences between our new life here and the life they left behind were not lost on them.
+And as with the Indigenous people’s traditional way of life (and unlike our new city life here), everything they had needed came from nature and everything they had done was in harmony with nature.
+Although it was easy to adapt to the conveniences modern city life offered, surely the differences between our new life here and the life we had left behind were not lost on them.
 Long before environmental concerns and local food movements became mainstream, I grew up hearing faint whispers of these concerns in my parents’ everyday conversations.

 As a child of course, documentaries on any topic were not my cup of tea.
 However, I do recall great excitement in our living room one day as my parents watched with utmost fascination how Indigenous people collected sap from maple trees.
 It struck a chord with them as they had seen this before only in their old homeland.
 In India, the sap of date palm trees is collected and used as a thirst quencher, sweetener, as well as making palm wine.